 Closed Driveline Torque Tube

-Closed driveline manual transmission U-joints from 1929-1954 are designed to be lubricated by GEAR OIL only.
+Closed driveline manual transmission U-joints from 1929-1954 Chevrolet passenger cars & 1/2 ton trucks are designed to be lubricated by GEAR OIL only.
 Do not use grease!
-Most transmissions have a separate fill plug at the rear above the ball housing.
+Most transmissions have a separate fill plug at the rear above the U-joint ball housing.
 This plug is to fill the ball housing after assembly.
 Some transmissions without fill plugs must be filled through the speedometer drive gear opening.
 YOU MUST MANUALLY FILL THE BALL HOUSING WITH GEAR OIL - DO NOT RELY ON THE GEAR OIL IN THE TRANSMISSION TO FILL THIS HOUSING.
-IT WILL BE TOO LITTLE TOO LATE!
+IT WILL BE TOO LITTLE, TOO LATE!

-After installing the U-joint, fill the ball housing with about 1/2 pint of 90W (1932 or earlier models use 600W) Fill through the top plug at the back of the transmission.
-FAILURE TO PROPERLY LUBRICATE THE U-JOINT CAN CAUSE PREMATURE FAILURE AND SERIOUS DAMAGE TO THE DRIVESHAFT BUSHINGS, U-JOINT AND TRANSMISSION HOUSING.
+After installing the U-joint, fill the ball housing with about 1/2 pint of 80-90W (1936 or earlier models use 600W).
+Fill through the top plug at the back of the transmission or speedometer drive hole.
+FAILURE TO PROPERLY LUBRICATE THE U-JOINT CAN CAUSE SERIOUS DAMAGE TO THE DRIVESHAFT BUSHINGS, U-JOINT AND TRANSMISSION HOUSING.